Shopify/themekit/CONTRIBUTING.md

 - Update `themekit.rb` formula for homebrew on https://github.com/Shopify/homebrew-shopify
   - run `make sha` to generate the SHA256 for the darwin build
   - update the link, sha and version in the homebrew formula
-- Notify the maintainer of the AUR themekit package https://aur.archlinux.org/packages/shopify-themekit-bin of an update so they can release a new version.
+- The maintainer of the [AUR themekit package](https://aur.archlinux.org/packages/shopify-themekit-bin) will normally release a new update, but if more than a month has passed then try reach out to them.